An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: Introduction

 Adaptive sampling is a powerful technique used in stochastic optimization to control the variance in the approximations employed as the optimization progresses.
-The idea is simple yet powerful; far from the solution(s) inaccurate and cheap (gradient) information can be employed while near the solution(s) accurate (gradient) information is required for both theory and practice.
+The idea is simple yet powerful; far from the solution inaccurate and cheap (gradient) information can be employed while near the solution accurate (gradient) information is required for both theory and practice.
 Of course, the key to such methods is the mechanism by which the sample size (or accuracy of the approximation) is selected.
 In \cite{FrieSchm12, ByrdChinNoceWu12}, algorithms that increase the samples sizes employed with prescribed (geometric) rules are proposed, and in \cite{ByrdChinNoceWu12} the authors showed that these methods achieve optimal worst-case first-order complexity for unconstrained problems.
+Moreover, these adaptive methods have additional advantages over fixed sample stochastic approximation approaches with regards to ability to exploit parallelism and produce more stable (less variance) iterates due to the increasing sample sizes.
 Other algorithms utilize gradient approximation tests to control the accuracy in the approximations; e.g., norm test \cite{carter1991global,ByrdChinNoceWu12}, inner product test \cite{BollByrdNoce18,BollNoceMudiShiTang18}, and others \cite{CartSche18, berahas2021global,JinScheXie21}.
 Adaptive sampling algorithms have also been developed for simulation-based optimization problems \cite{HashGhosPasu14,PasuGlynGhosHash18}.
 Finally, \cite{BeisKeitUrbaWohl20,XieBollByrdNoce20} apply adaptive sampling methods to constrained stochastic optimization problems with convex feasible sets.
+For a detailed review of adaptive sampling methods see~\cite{CurtSche20}.